Can I Recover Compensation for Food Poisoning?

 According to the Centers for Disease Control and Prevention, around 48 million people become sick yearly from food poisoning.
 That is about one out of every six Americans.
 In addition, every year, 128,000 people are hospitalized, and 3,000 pass away from this food-borne illness.

-In the guide below, we will go over what you need to know about food poisoning, the legal claims that can result from it, and what types of compensation you may be entitled to if you suffered significant losses from this illness.
+In the guide below, we will go over what you need to know about food poisoning, the legal claims that can result from it, and what types of compensation you may be entitled to if you suffer significant losses from this illness.

 Schedule a Consultation